SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Brain tumour.
 MRI (magnetic resonance imaging) scans.
-Front of the head is at right.
-The model is showing the internal structures of the right-hand side of the head, revealing the brain (white), and blood vessels (red).
-A large brain tumour, a benign (non-cancerous) meningioma, can be seen in blue at the back of the brain.
+The front of the head is at right.
+The model is showing the internal structures of the right-hand side of the head, revealing the brain and spinal cord (white) and a large brain tumour (blue), a benign (non-cancerous) meningioma.
 Meningiomas are most often benign and arise from the meninges, the protective membranes that cover the brain and spinal cord.
 As it grows, a meningioma compresses adjacent brain tissue, and symptoms, such as headaches, are often related to this compression.
 Usually the tumour can be removed surgically, although radiotherapy may also be needed.

 Model release not required.
 Property release not required.